allena29/brewerslabng/pyconfhoard/README.md

 The CLI itself has basic constructs to show operational/data or configuration and so far has a very primitive option to set data (although there is no awarness of the structure of the yang model).

+For no real reason, the CLI colour-codes the status of downloading datastores (and changes the colour to indiciate status)

 ```
 ~/brewerslabng/pyconfhoard $ python cli/cli.py